 Figure AI ($2.6B Valuation)

-Building general-purpose humanoid robots designed to work in warehouses and manufacturing.
-Their Figure 02 robot can walk, manipulate objects, and follow natural language instructions.
+Building general-purpose humanoid robots for warehouses and manufacturing.
+Their Figure 02 robot walks, handles objects, and follows natural language instructions.
 Backed by Bezos, NVIDIA, Microsoft, and OpenAI.

 Physical Intelligence ($2.4B Valuation)

-Takes a different approach — building the AI "brain" for robots rather than the robots themselves.
-Their foundation model for robot control can be applied to any robot hardware.
-Raised $400 million backed by Bezos, Thiel, and OpenAI.
+Different angle — they're building the AI "brain" for robots, not the robots themselves.
+Their foundation model for robot control can plug into any hardware.
+Raised $400 million from Bezos, Thiel, and OpenAI.

 1X Technologies ($1B+ Valuation)

-Norwegian company building humanoid robots for security, industrial, and eventually home use.
+Norwegian company building humanoid robots for security, industrial use, and eventually homes.
 Their NEO robot is designed to look and move like a human.
-Backed by OpenAI.
+OpenAI is a backer.

 Boston Dynamics (Hyundai, $1.1B Acquisition)

-The veteran in the space.
-Atlas and Spot robots are in commercial use for inspection and data collection.
-Now integrating AI for more autonomous operation.
+The veteran.
+Atlas and Spot robots are already in commercial use for inspection and data collection.
+Now adding AI for more autonomous operation.

 The Business Case